nicky-nym/nicky-nym.github.io/index.md

 > "...the population in Wuhan is 8.3 million, much greater than that in Sheffield, at 0.6 million. ...
 For Wuhan, given that the number of vehicles per person is still much lower than that in Sheffield by tenfold ... it is very interesting to note that the average noise levels in all of the sampled areas are lower than those in Sheffield by 2dBA to 11dBA. ...
 In terms of L<sub>min</sub> and L<sub>90</sub> ... the difference is even greater -- for example, up to 15dBA in the area with a motorway."[^kang] &mdash; Jian Kang

+### <a name="resiliency"></a>Resiliency

+  > "Resiliency is the ability to bounce back better, but also the ability to not have to bounce back as much."
+  > &mdash; Sylvester Wong, Vice President of AECOM[^new-clark]

+  > "Because its location and design were deliberately chosen to withstand natural calamities, New Clark City will serve as the government’s continuity hub, disaster and risk recovery center – an alternative capital city in case a disaster strikes Manila"[^new-clark]

 ### <a name="growth"></a>Global urban growth